bhaaksema/guanaco-doc/index.md

 The rules and axioms of the available logics are _schemes_; they represent not one theorem, but infinitely many.
 This is because an axiom is defined on formulas $\varphi$, which can represent any formula of the respective language.
 For example, take the axiom A3 ($K\_i\varphi\to\varphi$).
 We can instantiate this axiom on any formula of our language to get a theorem of $\mathbf{S5(m)}$.
 For example, $K\_ip\to p$ is a theorem of $\mathbf{S5(m)}$, but so are $K\_i\neg p\to\neg p$ and $K\_i(p\to q)\to(p\to q)$.
 Moreover, schemes can instantiate schemes: $K\_i\neg\varphi\to\neg\varphi$ is also an instantiation of A3, even though it is a scheme.

 Our parser recognizes this flexibility of rules and axioms.
 For all axioms, it treats the formulas on which they are defined as 'holes', which are any formula or scheme of the language.
 For example, if the users provides the line `K{a1}!!f1 -> !!f1` as an input, when it encounters `!!f1` in the first hole, it checks whether `!!f1` is also in the second hole.
-In this case, it is, so the parses recognizes it as an instantiation of A3.
+In this case, it is, so the parser recognizes it as an instantiation of A3.

 ### Bottom-up strategy